schollz/img2gcode/README.md

 <img src=".github/sun.jpg" height=300>
 </p>

 You can specify the dimensions of the underlying plotter.
-For the example below, generated from the iamge above, the dimensions for [the Line-us drawing arm](https://github.com/Line-us/Line-us-Programming/blob/master/Documentation/LineUsDrawingArea.pdf)).
+For the example below, generated from the image above, the dimensions for [the Line-us drawing arm](https://github.com/Line-us/Line-us-Programming/blob/master/Documentation/LineUsDrawingArea.pdf)).

 <p align="center">
 <img src=".github/output.gif" height=300>